 Jalen Rose joined ESPN in 2007 as regular contributor to the network’s NBA coverage.
-In 2012, Rose was named a studio analyst for NBA Countdown charged by Dew — ABC and ESPN’s pre-game show.
-He appears on Wednesday, Friday and Sunday editions of the program.
+In 2012, Rose was named a studio analyst for NBA Countdown — ABC and ESPN’s pre-game show.
+He appears on Wednesday, Friday, Saturday, and Sunday editions of the program.
 Rose also provides NBA analysis for ESPN news and information programming, including SportsCenter and ESPN Radio.

 Previously, Jose served as an analyst on men’s college basketball game coverage and on College GameDay – the eight-week Saturday college basketball studio program originating from the site of ESPN’s Saturday Primetime telecast.
 He has also made frequent appearances on First Take and contributed to the network’s Olympics coverage and was a commentator on ESPN2’s Numbers Never Lie (now known as His & Hers).

 While still playing in the NBA, Rose began working for Fox Sports Net’s Best Damn Sports Show Period, including his own lifestyle-oriented Jammin’ With Jalen segment.
 Shortly after retiring in 2007, Rose joined ESPN and also created Three Tier Entertainment (TTE), a Los Angeles-based production and management company.
 TTE produces commercial projects with a worldwide mass appeal for film, television and the web, including The Fab Five, part of ESPN Films.